-Brand growth & The Buying Cycle: Each time a potential customer is exposed to a brand, the likelihood that they will purchase from that brand increases (basic advertising, I know).
-Don’t forget that the amount of touch points it takes to actually trigger a sale is going to differ by person, by industry, and by product.
-Understanding the value of a touch point is the first step in understanding the full impact of your PPC campaigns.
-Specifically with digital advertising, a PPC ad is likely one of many touch points before a purchase is made.
-If we are only looking at last touch attribution it is likely that the volume of transactions and revenue influenced by your PPC campaign is being severely under reported.
+Each time a potential customer is exposed to a brand, the likelihood that they will purchase from that brand increases (basic advertising, I know).
+Don’t forget that the amount of touch points it takes to actually trigger a sale is going to differ by person, industry, and product.
+Understanding the value of each touch point is the first step in measuring the full impact of the totality of your PPC campaigns.

-Customer Loyalty (CLV): There is a reason that your cell phone starts to slow down months before your two year contract ends and you have no choice but to purchase a new phone every 2 years.
-This is called Customer Lifetime Value.
 Nothing is more valuable than the ability to generate repeat business.
 When quantifying the return on your PPC campaigns, you also must understand the long-term value of a customer.
-If we only tie revenue back to one purchase, we will never understand the full ROAS of a campaign.
+If we only tie revenue back to one purchase, we will never understand the full ROAS (return on ad spend) of a campaign.

-Word of mouth (referrals): Any business will tell you that by far the most effective marketing is word of mouth.
-For this reason it is essential that you deliver an amazing experience starting with the search results and ending after the sale.
-If you deliver a good experience, you will get referrals.
 The goal here is to get to the point where you can measure the average number of referrals driven by each customer.
-If you close a sale through PPC and that person tells 5 friends about the product, then really your revenue from that sale might be as much as 5x what you thought.
+If you close a sale through PPC and that person tells five friends about the product, then your revenue from that sale might be as much as five times what you thought.

 Mind the Gap with Multi-Touch Attribution

-One way to see the long term effects of PPC is to measure the difference in revenue between last click attribution & multi-channel attribution (over a 90 day look back period).
-The difference between these two values will give you the revenue generated by users who came to the site through a PPC ad at some point in conversion funnel, and then came back and purchased through another traffic source (direct, organic, social, etc.).
+One way to see the long term effects of PPC is to measure the difference in revenue between last-click attribution and multi-channel attribution (over a 90-day period).
+The difference between these two values will give you the revenue generated by users who came to the site through a PPC ad at some point in the conversion funnel, and then returned and purchased through another traffic source (e.g., direct, organic, social, etc.).
 This data set includes both repeat purchasers and users who needed multiple touch points before making a purchasing decision.

 As a test, I ran this analysis for two drastically different companies.
-Company A is a 2 year old company that is just at the cusp of getting out of startup mode and company B is large brand that has been around for 30+ years.
-Check out the results:
+Company A is a two-year-old company only at the cusp of getting out of startup mode; company B is a large brand with a longer than 30-year history.

 When running this type of analysis, we find that that there is a significant revenue gap between these two attribution methods.
-What is most interesting is when this gap grows larger and larger each month a campaign runs.
-Multi-touch attribution, for any type of online marketing or paid advertising, should be an essential part of any marketer’s tool-set in 2015.
+What is most interesting is that this gap grows larger and larger each month a campaign runs.